pkutaj/pkutaj.github.io/_posts/2020-01-31-NODE-event-loop.md

 ---
 layout: post
-title: JS > What the heck is the event loop (lecture notes)
+title: JavaScript > What the heck is the event loop (lecture notes)
 ---

 * [great lecture from the JSConf](https://youtu.be/8aGhZQkoFbQ)